Aloshi/EmulationStation/THEMES.md

 `<tiled />` - if present, the image is tiled instead of resized.
 Tiling isn't exact at the moment, but good enough for backgrounds.

-`<useAlpha />` - if present, the image will not be stripped of its alpha channel.
-It will render much slower, but should have transparency.

 Display tags
 ============